mraduldubey/Anchoring-Bias-VLM/README.md

 ## Blog posts

-- **Part 1: The More You Tell It, The Less It Sees** — defines anchoring bias in VLMs, presents the controlled experiment, and gives engineering guidance. *Under publication review.* [LINK]
+- **Part 1: The More You Tell It, The Less It Sees** — defines anchoring bias in VLMs, presents the controlled experiment, and gives engineering guidance. *Under publication review.* [Entry published in Towards AI](https://pub.towardsai.net/vlm-the-more-you-tell-it-the-less-it-sees-c07f33b6a159)
 - **Part 2 (upcoming): The Failure Catalog** — identity misattribution and entity fabrication under stress-test conditions.

 ## Method